peter-stuhlmann/CommemorationPage/README.md

 3. npm start
 ```

 The content of this website is called by a REST API.
-You can find the code for this API here: [Commemoration Page API](https://github.com/AtarDavid/commemoration-page.git).
+You can find the repository for this API here: [Commemoration Page API](https://github.com/peter-stuhlmann/Commemoration-page-API).

 ## Contributors